Christmas, a truly magical time of year. What’s not to love? Good food, good friends, quality family time, and presents… so many presents.

 It’s a Wonderful Life (1946)

 The film equivalent of a warm hug, Frank Capra’s It’s a Wonderful Life is a cinematic masterpiece.
 You might find Will Ferrell an overrated putz, or Tim Burton’s distinctive style irritating, but some films exist beyond the purview of subjective tastes.
 There's little more to say about It’s a Wonderful Life other than it is simply something you should see before you die.

 In the film, we find the protagonist George Bailey (Jimmy Stewart) in his darkest hour, contemplating suicide.
 At that moment, he is met by an angel tasked with showing how much poorer the world would have been without his existence.
 Sure, it’s sentimental, but if this profound tale hasn’t won you over by the film's end, then yeah, you really don’t like Christmas — or life.

 They don’t make Christmas like they used to: ’80s edition

-Using its Christmas setting to most destructive effect, horror-comedy mash-up Gremlins is arguably the ultimate Christmas popcorn flick.
+Using its Christmas setting to the most destructive effect, horror-comedy mash-up Gremlins is arguably the ultimate Christmas popcorn flick.

 More than three decades later, there are still a few unanswered questions.
 How do datelines affect gremlin feeding patterns?
 And am I a bad person for always LOL’ing through Kate’s "Why I don’t like Christmas" speech?

-But the film was never intended to scrutinized closely.
-What’s important is that the effects are still great and the gremlins are equal part scary and hilarious, particularly when they get their drink on.
+But the film was never intended to be scrutinized closely.
+What's important is that the effects are still great and the gremlins are equal part scary and hilarious, particularly when they get their drink on.
 A true late-night special.

 See also: Rare Exports: A Christmas Tale (2010)